 What is your overall goal?
 What standard or standards are you trying to hit?
 And then what are you going to be asking kids to achieve at the end?
 So know that first and then you plan the activities to support that goal.

 Then you’ll know I need to do this, I need to be assessing this to know that they’re understanding it.
 And then you can also spiral in previously taught skills.
-That way you’re teaching reteaching or you know, reminding kids of what they’ve learned before so that they don’t, you know, forget it.
+That way you’re reminding kids of what they’ve learned before so that they don’t forget it.

-You know, if you are a very good reader and you have always been a good reader, because this was kind of my issue, don’t look at 10 questions and say I can answer that in a half hour because honestly very few of your kids are going to take that half hour.
+If you are a very good reader and you have always been a good reader, because this was kind of my issue, don’t look at 10 questions and say I can answer that in a half hour because honestly, very few of your kids are going to take just that half hour.